Papal tiara: Shape

 Most of the surviving (three-crown) papal tiaras have the shape of a circular beehive, with its central core made of silver.
 Some were sharply conical, others bulbous.
 Except for that of Pope Paul VI, all were heavily bejewelled.
 The three crowns are marked by golden decorations, sometimes in the form of crosses, sometimes in the shape of leaves.
 Most are surmounted by a cross set above a monde (globe), representing the universal sovereignty of Christ.

 Each tiara had attached to the back two lappets; highly decorated strips of cloth embroidered with golden thread, bearing the coat of arms or another symbol of the pope to whom the tiara had been given.

 There are two rather unusual tiaras: the papier-mâché tiara made when Pope Pius VII was elected and crowned in exile, and the one made for Pope Paul VI in 1963, which is somewhat bullet-shaped, contains few jewels and, instead of being adorned by three coronets, is marked with three parallel circles and has a double-tiered crown at its base.

-The tiara given to Pope Pius IX in 1877 by the Vatican's Palatine Honor Guard in honour of his Jubilee (see photograph below) is strikingly similar in design to the earlier tiara of Gregory XVI.
+The tiara given to Pope Pius IX in 1877 by the Vatican's Palatine Honor Guard in honour of his Jubilee is strikingly similar in design to the earlier tiara of Gregory XVI.
 It remained a particularly popular crown, worn by, among others, Pope Pius XI, Pope Pius XII and Pope John XXIII.
 Pope Pius XI's 1922 crown, in contrast was much less decorated and much more conical in shape.
-(See image below of this tiara worn by Pope John XXIII.)